Cedar Roof Repair

 How Repair Decisions Change With Roof Age

-On younger roofs with strong, flexible surrounding wood, replacing a missing or damaged exposure piece often makes sense.
-It helps the roof age evenly and protects the system long-term.
+On younger roofs with strong, flexible surrounding wood, replacing a damaged exposure piece often makes sense.
+The repair will weather naturally and support long-term performance.

-On older roofs that are past cleaning and preservation, the equation changes.
+On older roofs past cleaning and preservation, the equation changes.

-The roof’s job is to keep shedding water.
+The roof’s job is to shed water.
+It is not to look new.

-If something on your roof has your attention, call us.
-We’ll look at it, explain what’s happening, and help you decide the right next step — whether that’s a repair, targeted reinforcement, preservation planning, or leaving a working roof alone.
+If something on your roof has your attention, schedule an evaluation.
+We will assess the condition, explain what is happening, and help you decide whether repair, reinforcement, or monitoring is appropriate.

 Gallery